-The foam crib mattresses I have listed above are not the cheapest choice, so I know for someone, the price can be too high.
+Foam crib mattresses I have listed above are not the cheapest choice.
 That’s why we’ve found an affordable alternative, a Graco Premium foam crib and toddler mattress.
-It’s still not the cheapest one of the market, but very affordable.
+It’s still not the cheapest one on the market, but very affordable.

 For the price you are paying, you get an excellent baby crib mattress, which meets all safety standards, offers sufficient support, and has many other cool features, which you can find in our Graco Premium Review.

-Due to the springs, these mattresses weight between 5 to 30 pounds, which is more than foam mattresses.
+Due to the springs, these mattresses weigh between 5 to 30 pounds, which is more than foam mattresses.

 - lock-stitched binding